paulohscwb/grid-of-life/archimedes/README.md

  <hr>
 <h4>8.
 Truncated Stellated Tetrahedron</h4>
 <a href="vr/GridOfLife_TruncatedTetrahedronStar.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/7A.png" class="foto" alt="Grid of Life - Truncated Stellated Tetrahedron"></a><img src="ar/7.png" class="qr">
- <br><br><br>Much of the fascination of the Grid of Life symbol comes from the number 64, which appears recurrently in nature, constructions and mysticism. a A truncated stellated tetrahedron can be inscribed in the Grid of Life symbol.
+ <br><br><br>Much of the fascination of the Grid of Life symbol comes from the number 64, which appears recurrently in nature, constructions and mysticism.
+A truncated stellated tetrahedron can be inscribed in the Grid of Life symbol.
  <br><br>
  <a href="ra.html" class="raAR" title="Augmented reality" target="_blank"></a>
  <p class="topop"><a href="#p1" class="topo">back to top</a></p>